Configure OAuth for a Synapse connection

 You cannot manage database roles for AD users from Azure.
 You must manage them from the database side.

 Invalid Resource error appears on initial login, you must update the API permissions.

-Under API / Permissions name, for Azure SQL Database, add the user_impersonation permission, as shown below.
+Under API / Permissions name, for Azure SQL Database, add the user_impersonation permission, as shown in the following image.